Create a Makefile

 dependencies by running commands.

-Let’s walk through an example of using make
+Let’s walk through an example of using make to do

 other stuff, like converting files from one format to another.